About Ros

 Performance

-Musicians’ Training and Development
+Musicians’ Development

-Music and Health Projects
+Music in Health

-She runs training and mentoring for musicians in healthcare settings, organises artistic residencies in hospital settings and palliative care, and devises training and confidence building workshops for non music specialists working in healthcare settings.
+She runs training and mentoring for musicians in healthcare settings, organises artistic residencies in hospital settings and palliative care, and devises training and confidence building workshops for non-music specialists working in healthcare settings.

 Ros has over 25 years’ experience in using live music with children and young people with special educational needs and disabilities, devising and leading live music programmes for use in a range of educational and therapeutic settings.